 Many popular destinations have specific windows of heightened activity—just look at ski resorts, beach towns and European capitals for proof.
 But there’s much to do and see in these spots in the off-season, too.
 Plus you’ll find lower rates, fewer crowds and, often times, more unique attractions and sights.
-Take it from affordable-travel expert Robert Firpo-Cappiello, Editor in Chief of Budget Travel magazine.
-He’s agreed to sit down and chat with us about which destinations provide the best shoulder season values.
+But of course, some destinations really aren’t enjoyable off season, so it pays to do your research.
+Take it from affordable-travel expert Robert Firpo-Cappiello, Editor in Chief of Hospitality Technology and formerly Editor in Chief of Budget Travel magazine.
+He chatted with us about which destinations provide the best shoulder season values.

 4 American off-season destinations